eea/art17-consultation/docs/user/source/roles.rst

 The main roles used in the application are:

-* ETC Expert
+* Assessor
 * National Expert
 * Stakeholder
 * Public User

-An additional Administrator role exists, inheriting most of the ETC Expert permissions, and giving access to additional features such as Site Configuration.
+An additional Administrator role exists, inheriting most of the Assessor permissions, and giving access to additional features such as Site Configuration.